giopogg/webSDM/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+After the manual check by the CRAN's team I:

 * Added a reference in the DESCRIPTION according to the suggested syntax.
-* Added the field \value to the Rd files where it was missing
+* Added the field \value to the Rd files when it was missing
 * Wrote TRUE and FALSE instead of T and F
 * Set the print call in trophicSDM.R within if (verbose) as suggested
 * Reset to user's par() after changing it
 * Ensured that I do not use more than two cores in examples, vignettes, etc.
+* Precompiled vignette to reduce check time

 ## R CMD check results